Nick Heidfeld: 2006

-During 2006 Heidfeld scored points several times for his new team.
-At Melbourne he ran as high as second until the safety car came out.
+During 2006, Heidfeld scored points several times for his new team.
+At Melbourne, he ran as high as second until the safety car came out.
 He eventually finished fourth.
 At Indianapolis, he was eliminated in a spectacular first lap accident which saw fellow drivers Scott Speed, Jenson Button, Kimi Räikkönen and Juan Pablo Montoya also go out.
 Heidfeld's car was launched into a quadruple barrel roll, but he and the other drivers all walked away unharmed.
 The Hungarian Grand Prix saw Heidfeld give BMW Sauber their first podium finish and best result of the year, when he finished third, even though he had only qualified tenth on the grid.

 At the end of 2006, Heidfeld was quoted attacking the media's saturation coverage of his teammate Robert Kubica, who had scored fewer points than him.
-This has happened two other times in the German's career; in 2001 when he was teammates with Kimi Räikkönen (whom he beat twelve points to nine) and in 2002, when he was teammates with Felipe Massa (whom he beat by seven points to four).
+This has happened two other times in Heidfeld's career; in 2001 when he was teammates with Kimi Räikkönen (whom he beat twelve points to nine) and in 2002, when he was teammates with Felipe Massa (whom he beat by seven points to four).
 Räikkönen and Massa later formed the 2007 Ferrari driver line-up.